BOXLEGENDARY/Dex/README.md

 * If you can’t use the menu functions in Explorer, it means your executor is not supported or the required functions are restricted/locked.
 * Open a GitHub issue to report any problems.
 * Rejoin if fetching API is too long.
-* You can reset settings by deleting `workspace/dex/DexSettings.json`.
+* To reset settings or resolve issues, delete `workspace/dex/DexSettings.json`."
 * ​To install plugins, place the plugin files in `workspace/dex/plugins`.

 **General Notes**